Home » Recipe Index » Side Dishes

 • Add the butter and mash it into the potatoes until it’s melted.

-• Slowly add the reserved potato water and cream cheese or sour cream, if using, blending it in with a potato masher or electric mixer until the potatoes are smooth and creamy.
+• Slowly add the reserved potato water and cream cheese or sour cream, if using, blending it in with a potato masher until the potatoes are smooth and creamy.

 • Season with salt and pepper to taste.